Updated Feb 5, 2026

 Pros of Physical Exfoliation

-• Immediate Results: Often provides an instant feeling of smoother skin.
+- Immediate Results: Often provides an instant feeling of smoother skin.

-• Control: The user can control the pressure and areas of application, tailoring the exfoliation process to their immediate needs.
+- Control: The user can control the pressure and areas of application, tailoring the exfoliation process to their immediate needs.

 Cons of Physical Exfoliation

-• Risk of Over-Exfoliation: Overzealous use can lead to skin barrier damage and micro-tears.
+- Risk of Over-Exfoliation: Overzealous use can lead to skin barrier damage and micro-tears.

 How to Avoid Over-Exfoliation

 Over-exfoliation can strip the skin of its natural oils, leading to irritation, dryness, and breakouts.
 Generally, you shouldn’t exfoliate more than 2-3 times per week, adjusting based on your skin's response.
-While exfoliating, use light pressure, especially if your skin is sensitive or prone to acne.
+While exfoliating, use light pressure, especially if your skin is sensitive or prone to blemishes.

 Overall, listen to your skin and pay attention to signs of redness, irritation, or dryness, and adjust your routine accordingly.
+Depending on the product you use, consider using a sheet mask to hydrate and soothe skin after.

-Ideal Skin Care Routine for Hormonal Acne
+Ideal Skin Care Routine for Managing Recurring Blemishes

-• Sun Protection: Finish your routine with a broad-spectrum sunscreen, especially critical if using chemical exfoliants.
+- Sun Protection: Finish your routine with a broad-spectrum sunscreen, especially critical if using chemical exfoliants.

-Clean, Safe Skin Care Solutions at Rael
+Clean, Safe Skincare Solutions at Rael